 Bibliotherapy is a way of soothing oneself through reading books.
 These could be novels, non-fiction works or pieces of inspirational writings.
 The grace of books lies in their ability to take our maddening pace of thinking and acting down a few notches: information wrapped in more than bullet points, 140 character snippets of opinions, or fluid news reporting.
 When one reads a book, one creates a sacred space of connecting to one’s own heart beat, and one’s own imagination – even if the work you’re reading explains the intricacies of spacetime or the thought processes of famous artists.

 On this page I suggest a few titles that clients, friends, teachers or myself have found worthwhile.
-The titles are linked to Amazon for no other reason than ease, others are linked to the website Goodreads, where readers share their opinions and ideas about books or authors.
+Some titles are linked to Amazon for no other reason than ease, others are linked to the website Goodreads, where readers share their opinions and ideas about books or authors.

 Thomas Moore: Care of the soul – Thomas Moore presents readers with a revolutionary approach to thinking about daily life—everyday activities, events, problems, and creative opportunities—and a therapeutic lifestyle is proposed that focuses on looking more deeply into emotional problems and learning how to sense sacredness in ordinary things.